mokdevel/DarcMods/DarcMissions/docs/MISSION_CHOPPER.md

   1 = RANDOM : Helicopter will find a new random destination depending on flyDistance 2 = PATROL : Unused currentlt. *TBD*
 ```

-## The flying mechanism
-This is the short version and more documentation to be provided.

-The functionality simulates (=fakes) how an AI would be flying the helicopter.
-The helicopter is provided with a destination or multiple, and a route is calculated to reach it.
-Depending on the curvature, distance and various other things, the helicopter is made to behave like it's actually flying.

-Arma Reforger physics are used to some extent to modify the speed and how the helicopter descents or climbs.
-AI behaviour on if they see the player and decision to shoot are managed by Arma Reforger.

-Parameters used for more natural flying:
-- The steeper the turn, the more helicopter roll is affected.
-- Pitch is modified depending on the speed.
-- Curvature of the flight affects roll but the helicopter tries to return natural flat flying slowly.

-### Re-use in mods
-The flight model is done as a component.
-In theory you can add that to any helicopter and they will gain autonomous flying capabilities.
-For the moment I suggest not to use this and wait for a few update iterations.

-### Issues
-There are various small things that are to be fixed in the future updates:
-- Climb in certain cases is too fast and does not look natural.
-- Flight path finding is simple for the moment.
-Steep turns sometimes look nice, sometimes not.